xveiga/DawCord/README.rst

 ======================
 Steps for running locally (DAW and bot on same machine):

-1. Install *python 3.9* or newer.
+1. Install *Python 3.9* or newer.
 If you have *pip* available you can run ``python -m pip install git+https://github.com/xveiga/dawcord.git@main``.
 #.
 Install ReaStream (https://www.reaper.fm/reaplugs/) and configure your DAW to find the plugin correctly.
 #.
 Run the bot once with ``dawcord 0``.
 #.
-Go to the Discord Developer Portal, create a bot, and get an OAuth2 token.
+Go to the [*Discord Developer Portal*](https://discord.com/developers/applications), and create a new application.
 #.
-Paste the token on the *config.json* file.
+Go to the *Bot* section, and add a new bot.
+Click on *Reset token*, confirm, and copy it for later.
 #.
+Go to the *URL Generator* on the *OAuth2* section, select *Bot* scope, then generate an invite link with *Connect* and *Voice* permissions (it will look something like ``https://discord.com/api/oauth2/authorize?client_id=<your bot's ID>&permissions=3145728&scope=bot``.
+#.
+Copy and paste the authorization URL on your browser, and invite the bot to the server you want.
+#.
+Paste the bot token on the *config.json* file.
+#.
 Enable *Developer Options* in Discord client, go to the channel you want the bot to join and click *Copy ID*.
 #.
-Launch your DAW, configure the sample rate to **48000Hz** and place ReaStream on the audio track/source you want to stream to Discord.
+Launch your DAW, configure the sample rate to **48000Hz** and place *ReaStream* on the audio track/source you want to stream to Discord.
 Other sample rates are **not** supported yet.
 #.
 Choose *Send audio/MIDI*, then select *local broadcast*, leave identifier as *default*.
 #.
 Run the bot again with ``dawcord <channelID>``, replacing ``<channelID>`` with the ID you copied on step 4.
 #.
 Enjoy!
-For subsequent runs only steps 7 to 9 are needed.
+For subsequent runs only steps 10 to 12 are needed.
 #.
 Stop the bot with *Control+C*, or by disconnecting it manually from the channel.

 Notes / Known issues